Zims/gui1/README.md

 Calculates needed square footage + the amount needed as a safety net.

 All is wrapped into a GUI for easy use.
-Build this as an exercise with 0 knowledge of python GUIs befor.
+Build this as an exercise with 0 knowledge of python GUIs before.

 <h1>What I learned</h1>
 <br>